moditect/layrry/README.md

     modules:
       - ...
       - ...
+  <name 3>:
+    parents:
+      - "<name 2"
+    directory: "relative/path/to/directory/of/layer/directories

 main:
   module: <main module>
   class: <main class>
 ```

+Each layer comprises:

+* A unique name
+* The list of parent layers
+* The list of contained modules given via Maven GAV coordinates OR
+* A directory which contains one or more sub-directories, each of which represent one layer made up of the modular JARs within that sub-directory; the directory path is resolved relatively to the location of the _layrry.yml_ file

 As an example, consider the following application whose modules `foo` and `bar` depend on two different versions of the `greeter` module: